Nash Equilibria on (Un)Stable Networks

-In particular, $\pi_k(S,X)$ does not depend on $k$. \end{enumerate} \end{theorem}
+In particular, $\pi(S,X)$ does not depend on $k$. \end{enumerate} \end{theorem}

-The first part is not surprising in that it asserts that $k$CD is well behaved so that standard convergence results apply.
-The uniqueness of $\pi_k$ precludes any ambiguity in the predictions of the process, while the ergodicity is relevant whenever we want to draw predictions from the model.
-However, the second part of the theorem has novel implications.
+The first part is not surprising in that it asserts that a $k$CD with random utility is well behaved so that standard convergence results apply.
+The uniqueness of $\pi_k$ precludes dependence between snapshots from this process and its initial state, and the ergodicity allows to simulate from $\pi_k$ via drawing a long trajectory of the $k$CD.

-Note how in (\ref{thm:stationary}) the stationary distribution does not depend on $k$ and, thus, delivers an approach to unify the family of $\neksn$.
-As we formally argue in theorem \ref{thm:equlibriumranking}, the stationary distribution offers a probabilistic ranking of the set equilibria in the $\neksn$ family (within and across different $k$s).
-In addition, the closed-form expression for the stationary distribution has advantages for the empirical implementation of the proposed framework, where $\pi_k$ can be treated as the likelihood.
-In particular, one can explore a transparent argument for the identification of model's parameters.
-It is clear that, given the variation in the data of individual choices $\{a_i\}_{i=1}^n$, friendships $\{ g_{ij} \}_{i,j=1}^n$ and attributes $\{ X_i \}_{i=1}^n$, functional forms for $v,w,m,h,q$ will be identified as long as the different parameters induce different likelihoods of the data.
-Also, a closed-form expression for $\pi_k$ facilitates the use of likelihood-based estimation methods, including Bayesian ones.\footnote{To provide intuition behind this result consider two states $S,S' \in \Sn$.
-It can be shown that the probability of moving from $S$ to $S'$ is proportional to the probability of returning from $S'$ to $S$ by a factor that does not depend on $k$.
-The formal argument can be found in the appendix.}
+The second part of the theorem has implications for implementing the model.
+Note how in (\ref{logl}) the stationary distribution $\pi$ does not depend on $k$ and, thus, delivers a tool to unify the equilibria in the NE$k$S family.
+In particular, $\pi$ ranks in a probabilistic sense the family of equilibria within and across different $k$s (see theorem \ref{thm:equlibriumranking}).
+This is particularly relevant for implementing the model when $\pi$ can be treated as the likelihood.
+In addition, the expression in \eqref{logl} provides for a transparent identification of model's parameters.
+It is clear that, given the variation in the data of individual choices $\{a_i\}_{i=1}^n$, friendships $\{ g_{ij} \}_{i,j=1}^n$ and attributes $\{ X_i \}_{i=1}^n$, functional forms for $v,w,q,\psi,\phi,\phi_S,\phi_N$ will be identified as long as the different parameters induce different likelihoods of the data.
+Finally, a closed-form expression for $\pi$ facilitates the use of likelihood-based methods for estimating model's parameters.